 Every officer that makes an arrest for a DWI in Minneapolis must submit a written report.
 The accuracy of these reports is paramount, as it is the only public record available regarding the arrest.
 These records form the basis for the defense’s case, so any mistakes or errors could be problematic.

 If the police report is inaccurate, it could cast doubt on all of the testimony of the police officer.
 Your attorney could carefully review every aspect of the report and highlight any inaccuracies when cross-examining the officer at trial.
 This could harm the officer’s credibility and put the entire case against you on shaky ground.

-Talk to the DWI Law Firm of Gerald Miller to Discuss Your Defense Options
+Talk to the DWI Acquittal Experts of Gerald Miller to Discuss Your Defense Options

 These are only a few of the mistakes police can make that could lead to a DWI acquittal in Minneapolis.
 DWI law firms understand what to look for when investigating a case, and the ability to notice mistakes made by law enforcement is invaluable.